Su Yeong-chin

 Su Yeong-chin (蘇永欽 (苏永钦, Sū Yǒngqīn)) is a Taiwanese jurist and judge.
 He served as the Vice President of the Judicial Yuan from 13 October 2010 to 30 September 2016.

 Education

-Su graduated from National Taiwan University with a Bachelor of Laws (LL.B.) in 1972, then completed doctoral studies in Germany, where he earned his Doctor of Laws (LL.D.) from the Ludwig Maximilian University of Munich in 1981 with a specialization in commercial law.
+Su graduated from National Taiwan University with a Bachelor of Laws (LL.B.) in 1972, then completed doctoral studies in Germany, where he earned his Doctor of Laws (LL.D.) from LMU Munich in 1981 with a specialization in commercial law.
 His doctoral dissertation was titled, "Möglichkeiten und Grenzen gesetzgeberischer Maßnahmen zu Problemen der Marktwirtschaft in Nationalchina: mit Idealtypenbildung anhand von rechtsvergleichenden Untersuchungen".

 Early career

 Su was an associate professor in 1981-1988 and professor in 1988–2010 at National Chengchi University (NCCU).
 He had also been the dean of the college of law of NCCU in 1996–1997.

 Personal life

 Su Yeong-chin is the younger brother of Su Chi.